rh-openshift-ansible-better-together/ops-track/README.md

 Kernel Control Groups are how containers (and other things like VMs and even clever sysadmins) limit the resources available to a given process.
 Nothing fixes bad code.
 But with control groups in place, it can become restarting a single service when it crashes instead of restarting the entire server.

 In OpenShift, control groups are used to deploy resource limit and requests.
 Let's set up some limits for applications in a new project that we'll call `image-uploader`.
-Let's create a new project using our control node.
+Let's create a new project using our bastion host.

 ##### 2.2.4.1: Creating projects
 Applications deployed in OpenShift are separated into projects.
 Projects are used not only as logical separators, but also as a reference for RBAC and networking policies that we'll discuss later.
 To create a new project, use the oc new-project command.